ductm54/reserve-data/README.md

 ##### Update address - (signing required) update a single address
 POST request
 Post form: {"name" : "Name of the address (reserve, deposit etc...)",
-            "address" : "Hex form of the new address"}
+            "address" : "Hex form of the new address" "timestamp" (optional) uint64 "this will overwrite version in address setting"  }
 Note: This is used to update single address object.
 For list of address object, use add-address-to-set instead
 ```
 <host>:8000/setting/update-address